 But you can already help out by watching for the signs and symptoms not just on this day, but every day.
 You could be the ear that a friend, family member, or coworker needs so they don’t do the unthinkable.

-A lesser person may just give in and let depression get them and curtail their plans for the day.
+Some may give in and let depression get them and curtail their plans for the day.
 I’m not that person.
 Not yet or if I have my way, ever.
 But others aren’t so lucky, so let’s help them by ending the stigma once and for all.